 Snorkel tours normally take three to five hours, so you’ll have free time to relax for the rest of the day.

 Day 2 – Waterfalls & Volcanoes

 There’s so much awesomeness in store for this day.
 You’ll be seeing several of the Big Island’s top attractions including Waipio Valley, Akaka Falls, Hawaii Tropical Botanical Garden, Rainbow Falls, Hawaii Volcanoes National Park, and if you’re lucky, volcano activity!
+(Update: For safety, the main area of Hawaii Volcanoes National Park closed in late May 2018.
+Check their website for updates.)
 We’ve detailed all the attractions to see on this day in this article: Kona to Hilo Day Trip.

 This will be a long, but very energizing and enjoyable day.
 We recommend an early start, say around 7am or even a bit earlier, if you can.
 You’ll most likely be a bit jet lagged, so an early start will probably not be much of an issue.

 After the long day of Day 2 of our itinerary, you may want to relax on a beach or by a pool by Day 3.

 A great beach to spend the day is Hapuna Beach on the Kohala Coast.
 There are restroom and shower facilities here as well as lifeguards.
 Learn more here.

 If relaxing on a beach is not your style, choose from these popular activities:

 - Waterfalls hike and swim tour – note that if you choose to do this tour, you could combine it with Day 4 sightseeing.